FrancisDrakeII/object_detection/README.md

 ## Hardware and Software Specs
 Following is the list of the hardware, operation system, and software environment I used when I implement this project.
 These are for reference only, you can choose any GPU, systems you want if you want to recreate this project.
-However, you do need to pay attention to the software packages (especially the compatibility between them) because they're constantly getting updated.
+However, you do need to pay attention to the software packages (especially the compatibility between them) because they're constantly getting updated by publishers.
 * Hardware:
    * NVIDIA RTX 2060 Super
 * OS: